Find tools, information, and other resources to help you get the most out of your benefits.

 - Whether you have met all the requirements for getting a requested drug

 - How much you’re required to pay for a drug, and

 - Whether to make an exception to a plan rule when you request it

 What is an exception?

-If a drug is not covered on our plan, you can ask the plan to make an “exception.”
+If a drug is not covered by Perennial Advantage, you can ask the plan to make an “exception.”
 An exception is a type of coverage decision.
 Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.

 When you ask for an exception, your doctor or another prescriber will need to explain the medical reasons why you need the exception approved.
 We will then consider your request.

 What is a good cause exception?